JYassine/si5-team-h/Services/RootingService/README.md

     "mail": "test123@gmail.com"
 }
 ```
-GET /account/connexion => Return the agency ID if the login and password are correct
+POST /account/connexion => Return the agency ID if the login and password are correct
 ```json
 {
     "login": "travel",
     "password": "bla"
 }
 ```
-GET /account => Return the information of the agency associate to the given ID
+POST /account => Return the information of the agency associate to the given ID
 ```json
 {"id":"agency1f54rz3dekkgy2lh2a"}
 ```